Fairfax Injury Lawyer Brien Roche Addresses Sovereign Immunity

 Proprietary

 Proprietary means profit making, routine maintenance or routine operation.
 That is activities focused on the government.
 In contrast they are immune for governmental functions.
 Governmental functions are broader.
 They are more concerned with public safety and health.
 They involve judgment and/or planning.
 These criteria apply to towns, cities and authorities.
-They must be looked at on a case by case basis.
+They must be looked at on a case-by-case basis.
 In other words that is the only way to figure out if they are immune.

 Governmental